-The cool thing about the Pebble is its ability to have third party apps, and we've compiled the ones you've got to have.
-It can only hold a few apps, so we've picked our eight favorite apps, games, and watchfaces for you to choose from.
+The cool thing about Pebble's wears is that they allow for third-party support.
+The smartwatches can only hold a few apps, however, so we've picked 30 favorite apps, games, and watchfaces for you to choose from.